Montepulciano Italy: Where Some of the Best Wine is Made

 In addition, Canneto makes:

-• a varietal Sangiovese wine called Casina di Doro
+• a varietal of Sangiovese wine called Casina di Doro

 • a Sangiovese/Merlot blend called Filippone